ducmn/ducmn.github.io/_posts/2022-8-23-Student-Loan.md

 One can see that the Block A students are the most promising, so this is where I'll start.

+Potential pitfalls:
-Potential pitfall: Since this is deemed a loan, not a grant, the funders who give me the money could ask for the money back.
+1. Since this is deemed a loan, not a grant, the funders who give me the money could ask for the money back.
 Now what?
 I think something like a terms and conditions should be made clear that the time horizon is ridiculously long, and it could take something like a decade for a loan to be fully repaid.
+2. How do you get people to trust you?
+You're just a random guy, not backed by any institution.
+3. As 'The Brothers Karamazov' demonstrates, the way you give out money is also important.
+These are highly talented folks with a lot of pride.
+What's the proper way to give to them?
+4. Should it be a grant, or should it be a loan?
+If a loan, then how can one overcome the Vietnamese's aversion to debt?
+Any how long should the horizon be?
+How do you deal with the "depositors" who ask for their money back?

+It's tragic.
+More resources are poured into a Down syndrome kid in the UK than the 10 smartest high schoolers in Vietnam combined.